|

 in a person’s life.

-child may no longer cover the ears, wince or run from sound.
-But this
+the ears, wince or run from sound.
+But this doesn't mean that hearing is optimal

-doesn't mean that hearing is optimal and undistorted.
+and undistorted.
 A child or adult

 without distortion.